wp-plugins/relevanssi/readme.txt

 == Changelog ==

 = 3.0 =
-* New filter: `relevanssi_modify_wp_query` lets you modify $wp_query before it is passed to Relevanssi.
-* New filter: `relevanssi_search_ok` lets you adjust when search is enabled.
-* New filter: `relevanssi_pre_excerpt_content` lets you adjust post content before excerpt creation.
-* New filter: `relevanssi_excerpt_content` lets you adjust post content before excerpt creation, but after `the_content`.
-* New filter: `relevanssi_ellipsis` lets you change the default '...' in excerpts to something else.
-* New filter: `relevanssi_do_not_index` is given a post ID and expects a boolean in return: should this post be indexed or not?
-* New filter: `relevanssi_match` lets you meddle with the matching engine.
-* New filter: `relevanssi_results` filters the result set from the search.
-* New filter: `relevanssi_content_to_index` let's user add whatever content they wish to posts before they are indexed.
-* Changed filter: `relevanssi_post_ok` has different arguments, see source code for details.
-* New shortcode: use shortcode `noindex` to wrap parts of posts you want to keep from the index.
 * The database has been updated to match the more advanced structure in Relevanssi Premium.
 This requires a re-indexing of the database.
 * The indexing process is more efficient now.
 * Relevanssi now includes a throttle feature, which makes the searches more efficient.